trevorschachner/trevorschachner.github.io/home/about.md

 ### Who am I?
 ---

-I am a young professional currently working in the Association Management field.
-While this is not my "dream job" it is stable and I am surrounded by wonderful co-workers.
+I am a professional currently working in the Association Management field.

+In this field I have learned valuable skills through stakeholder relationships, project management, and user experience design.
+I have also used the time in my current role to automate several processes and work with new programing languages such as Python and SQL.
+I hope to continue refining my programing skills as I continue in my career.

+I want to pivot into a product manager role in the near future.
+I am passionate about connecting the dots between technology, users and stakeholders.
+I feel like I have started developing the necessary skills but will still need more time before landing a job in this role.

 In my spare time I am a marching arts designer, arranger, and teacher!
 I have a deep passion for telling stories through music and sharing my love of the art with others.